BURLA-HARSHIT/CPP_Programs/README.md

 8. Write a CPP Program to read an integer n from the user,then read n elements into an array and display the elements of an array.

 9.Write a CPP Program to read an integer n representing the number of elements in on array.Find maximum and minimum of the vaues.

+10.Write a PP Program to read an integer n representing the size of the array.Print the number less than or equal to 10.